Flipper-XFW/Xtreme-Firmware/ReadMe.md

 - Giving the level system a purpose: Right now, each level unlocks a new wallpaper.
 More on that below

 - Clean upgraded code: RM wrote some updates to certain files.
 These are... painful, to say the least.
 Here its all rewritten and cleaned up.
-The last messy file I have to get around to clean would be `applications\system\dolphin\helpers\dolphin-state.c`, in case anyone wants to help
+I invite you all to compare the `applications\services\dolphin\helpers\dolphin-state.c`, in case anyone wants to help

 - Up2Date: This firmware receives updates from a few repositories, not just from its Upstream.
 If there are functional, but yet un-merged Pull requests on another flipper firmware that are good, they will be in here!